Daqing Heilongjiang, China Travel Guide

 Learn phrases like "wǒ chī sù" (I am vegetarian) and "wǒ bù chī ròu" (I don't eat meat).

-Easy phrases can assist dining.
+Easy expressions can assist dining.

 Carry translated dietary cards explaining specific needs for allergies or dietary restrictions.